singnet/dev-portal/docs/ai-developers/mpe.md

     <br>Based on how much Jack wants to use a service , Jack deposits the amount in to the channel accordingly, so if the cost is 1 cog, and Jack needs to use it 10 times, he will deposit 10 cogs.
 Nonce is always zero when you create the channel for the first time. <br>
     <br>**Note:** Unless and until Jack authorises, the Kevin cannot withdraw the money.
     Jack and Kevin come in to agreement to perform operation Off chain.
 The daemon manages the off chain state of the channel.
-4. Jack needs to authorize using the signature (using his private key to sign) to let Kevin withdraw
+4. Kevin needs to authorize using the signature (using his private key to sign) to let Jack withdraw
-5. Kevin verifies the following:<br>
+5. JAck verifies the following:<br>
     - Signature is authentic.
-    - Amount of AGI tokens specified is correct (last Authorized Amount from Jack + Cost of the Service being called).
+    - Amount of AGI tokens specified is correct (last Authorized Amount from Kevin + Cost of the Service being called).
     - Amount does not exceed the value of the channel.
     - Channel is not very close to expiring or has expired.
-6. Jack makes a call; Jack now sends the signed authorization to Kevin to “withdraw”.
+6. Kevin makes a call; Kevin now sends the signed authorization to Jack to “withdraw”.
 The effective balance is 1.
-7. Kevin can now make a claim with the amount authorized.
+7. Jack can now make a claim with the amount authorized.
     **Note:** Nonce increments to 1, when claim is performed.

 ### Diagram showcasing how Kevin and Jack Communicate